Sahilchoudhary20/ISD_Choudhary_Sahil_assignment-1/README.md

 ## Assignment
 Assignment : 1 - In this assignment i will leverage the knowledge gained in Module 01 to develop classes to support a larger system.
 This is the first of many assignments in this course, each of which will build on the previous assignment in order to produce a complete system.
 The focus of this assignment aligns with the focus of the first module - that is, classes, encapsulation and unit test planning.

+Assignment : 2 - This assignment will extend the BankAccount class created in your previous assignment.
+The BankAccount class will be used as a superclass from which more specific subclasses will be derived.
+Each subclass will inherit attributes and methods from the superclass, and will incorporate functionality specific to the subclass.
+Polymorphism will be realized by having each subclass provide their own unique implementation to a superclass method.
+Unit testing in this assignment will be limited to verifying the expected polymorphic behaviour.

 ## Encapsulation
 Private Attributes: